-When I was a teenager you would NOT find me home on a Friday night.
+When I was a teenager you would never find me home on a Friday night.

-Me at age 16, can you picture it?
-Long dishwater blonde, mile high hair with a spiral perm.
-Braces on teeth, tightrolled stonewashed jeans and some type of Tshirt.
-Often times a Hyper Color shirt that changed colors when you touched it or, perspired, *cough* Highschool boys thought themselves clever by trying to leave a handprint somewhere on the shirt, nice try fellas.
+Picture me at sixteen... long dishwater blonde, mile high hair with a spiral perm.
+Braces on teeth, tight-rolled stonewashed jeans and some type of t-shirt.
+Frequently, a Hyper Color shirt that changed colors when you touched it or, perspired *cough*.

-A typical Friday for me would begin by driving myself to school in my 1987 Chevy Cavalier with a bumper sticker that read "Hey Dude"...yes you read that correctly!
+A typical Friday for me would begin by driving myself to school in a 1987 Chevy Cavalier with a bumper sticker that read "Hey Dude"...yes you read that correctly.
 Arrive to school, sometimes late.
 If not late, would park my car and hang out in the smoking area in front of my high school.
-Some grown up thought it was a good idea to have a smoking area at school and for the first time ever, I agreed with an adult on the subject.

 Feeling happy that it was Friday, I would hang with my friends til the bell rang.
-Go to my first hour class and each class after.
-Taking a mid morning nap in history, then finally, it's lunch time.
+Go to first hour and each class after.
+Usually, a mid morning nap in history, then finally....lunch time!

 Back then there were no cell phones.
 Not even pagers yet.
-If they existed, we didn't know about it anyhow.
+If they existed, we didn't know about it.
 No communication with parents whatsoever!
-Just out, being bad, causing trouble and having fun.
-Not a care in the world!
+Just out causing trouble and having fun.
+Not a care in the world.

-There is something magical about your teen years.
+There is something intriguing about your teen years.
 That first step toward freedom from your parents is something words can't describe.
-It is almost an anxious feeling.
-The way I felt driving away from my parents house was incredible!
+It is almost an anxious feeling, but a good anxious.
+The possibilities seemed endless.

 Arthur's Theme (Best that you can do) ...This song has a way of sweeping me off to another time and place.
 It starts in my childhood an...